Dimpleh21/TeamBitBrewers/README.md

 # Getting Started
 # How To Use?
 1. Upload a chest X-ray image to the web application.
-2. Click the "Analyze" button to process the image.
+2. Click the "Get Started" button to get started and then drop the image to process the image.
 3. MedAnal will analyze the image and display the results, indicating whether pneumonia is present.

 ![Step1](E2.png)